BAMresearch/aRTist-handbook/docs/_sources/tutorial_xray_source.rst.txt

     The *Spectrum Picker* in text view displays further information.

-Of course, you can also save the current data using the |icon-save-small| :guilabel:`Save` button in the *Spectrum Picker*.
+Of course, you can also save the current data using the |16x16_document-save-as| :guilabel:`Save` button in the *Spectrum Picker*.

-.. |icon-save-small| image:: pictures/icons/16x16_document-save-as.png
-    :width: 16

 .. note:: Close the *Spectrum Picker*.